AlandSailingRobots/AerialImagesToWaterDepth/INSTALL_MAC_OS.md

 ### Setup
 #### Python
-It is best practice to run all the Python files in a virtual enviroment.
+It is best practice to run all the Python files in a virtual environment.
 Therefore we first need to create it.
 In the correct AerialImagesToWaterDepth map run the following command
 ```shell script
 python3 -m venv ENV